LIghtJUNction/AIVK/README.md

 ---

 > © 2025 LIghtJUNction.
-Powered by AIVK.
+Powered by AIVK team.